Revou-FSSE-Feb26/milestone-4-Sayiki/README.md

 psql "$DATABASE_URL" -f db/queries.sql
 ```

-If you are using Prisma for Week 21, generate and seed the Prisma schema with:
+If you want to use Prisma, generate and seed the Prisma schema with:

 ```bash
 npx prisma migrate dev